OndreVo/sb2merge/README.md

 # sb2merge
 Merge projects from Scratch, mBlock and so on (*.sb2 files).
+More info on http://www.algonaut.cz/spoluprace-na-projektech-v-mblock-cooperation-on-mblock-projects/

 ## Usage:
 ```